margo/specification/system-design/margo-overview/software-composition.md

 In this stage the [providers][provider-model] are responsible for managing the individual [Workloads][workload].

-On a Helm v3 [Deployment Profiles][deployment-profile], the [Workload Fleet Management Agent][wfma] will instruct the Helm API to start the individual Helm Charts.
+On a Helm v3 [Deployment Profiles][deployment-profile], the [Workload Fleet Management Agent][wfma] would probably instruct the Helm API to start the individual Helm Charts.

-On a Compose [Deployment Profiles][deployment-profile], the [Workload Fleet Management Agent][wfma] will instruct the Compose CLI to start the individual [Workloads][workload].
+On a Compose [Deployment Profiles][deployment-profile], the [Workload Fleet Management Agent][wfma] would probably instruct the Compose CLI to start the individual [Workloads][workload].

 The following diagram shows the result of reaching the desired state for an [Application][application] with a Helm v3 [Deployment Profiles][deployment-profile] (the result of `helm install`).